Week 7 – Week 10 | 11/07/25 – 26/11/25

 | Figure 4.1-1: Jump Animation Breakdown by Plainly Simple, Week 8 (12/11/25) |

-I used this tutorial by Plainly Simple as a guide for the timing of this animation.
+I used this tutorial by Plainly Simple as a guide for this animation.
+They go into detail about the timing of each action and the halves method.

 4.2 FINAL SUBMISSION